 In addition to graduating from an accredited program, a NCCAOM Diplomate must demonstrate competency by passing certification exams in the Foundations of Oriental Medicine, Acupuncture, Chinese Herbology, and Biomedicine.
 The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) was established in 1982 as a nonprofit with the aim of “establishing, assessing, and promoting recognized standards of competence and safety in acupuncture and Oriental medicine for the protection and benefit of the public.”

 Jana has additional advanced training in herbal medicine.
-She became certified through the White Pine Graduate Mentorship program following three years of vigorous study in diagnostics and herbal medicine.
+In 2021, she became certified through the White Pine Graduate Mentorship program following three years of vigorous study in diagnostics and herbal medicine.

 Prepared and custom (granule) formulas are available.
 Please reach out if you would like to schedule a consultation.